Magnetization steps of $J_{1}$ quintets in the hcp lattice: IV. Technical saturation

-where the factors $\beta$ = 1/3, 1/9, and 1/15 and $\gamma$ = 0, 1/6, 1/5 for quartets of spins \textit{S} = 1/2, 3/2 and 5/2, respectively. $P_{V.i}$ are the concentration for each quintet (Table II).
-The factors $F_{V.i}$ are given by $S_{T}(0)$/(5\textit{S}) using the values of $S_{T}(0)$ and \textit{S} of Table I. The last term in Eq.(7) represents the contribution of the clusters larger than quintets. $P_{>5}$ is the probability of the cluster larger than $n$ = 5, and all the clusters with $n$ $>$ 5 are assigned to septet (\textit{n} = 7) \textit{strings} with a ratio factor $S_{T}(0)$/(5\textit{S})= 1/7.
+where the factors $\beta$ = 1/3, 1/9, and 1/15 and $\gamma$ = 0, 1/6, 1/5 for quartets of individual spin \textit{S} = 1/2, 3/2 and 5/2, respectively. $P_{V.i}$ is the concentration of each quintet type V.i (Table II).
+The factors $F_{V.i}$ are given by $S_{T}(0)$/(5\textit{S}) using the values of $S_{T}(0)$ and \textit{S} of Table I. The last term in Eq.(7) represents the contribution of the clusters larger than quintets. $P_{>5}$ is the probability of the cluster larger than $n$ = 5.
+All the clusters with $n$ $>$ 5 are assigned to septet (\textit{n} = 7) \textit{strings} with $S_{T}(0)$/(7\textit{S})= 1/7.
 Figure 4 shows the effective concentration $\overline{x}$ as function of the total magnetic ion concentration obtained using Eq.(7).
 The dashed line represents the paramagnetic case.
-As an example of application of Eq.
-(7), let's take the case of a spherical particle of DMS with a free of magnetic ions core and an enriched magnetic ions shell.
+As an example of the application of Eq.(7), consider a spherical particle of DMS with a core free of magnetic ions and a shell enriched with magnetic ions.
 In the shell the distribution of the magnetic ions is assumed to be random.
-The ratio between the volumes of the shell ($V_{Shell}$) and of the core ($V_{Core}$) is given by $V_{Shell}$/$V_{Core}$ = $\delta$.
-The concentration of the magnetic ions is calculated using the total volume of the particle ($V_{Shell}$+$V_{Core}$), but the magnetic properties and then the effective concentration are from the volume of the shell.
+The ratio of the volume of the shell ($V_{Shell}$) to the volume of the core ($V_{Core}$) is given by $V_{Shell}$/$V_{Core}$ = $\delta$.
+The concentration of the magnetic ions is calculated using the total volume of the particle ($V_{Shell}$+$V_{Core}$), however, the magnetic properties and thus the effective concentration are determined by the volume of the shell.
 The effective concentration is then given by Eq.(7) using the local concentration $x_{L} = (1+\delta)x/\delta$ instead of $x$.
 Figure 4 shows the effective concentration as function of the concentration of the magnetic ions calculated by Eq.(7), in the case of a random distribution ($x = x_{L}$) and in the case of the spherical particle described above with $V_{Shell}$/$V_{Core}$ = 4.